Harris1984/Harris-calculator/README.md

 # Harris-calculator
-Building a simple calculator using html, CSI and javascript
+Building a simple calculator using html, CSS and javascript